What is 23mm in Inches? A complete walkthrough to Metric-Imperial Conversion

 Inches = 23mm / 25.4mm/inch ≈ 0.9055 inches

 While this is the precise calculation, in many practical applications, rounding to a simpler value might be sufficient.
-For instance, you could round 0.9055 inches to 0.91 inches or even 0.9 inches, depending on the required level of accuracy.
+On top of that, for instance, you could round 0.
+Practically speaking, 91 inches** or even **0.
+So 9055 inches to 0.
+9 inches, depending on the required level of accuracy.

 Different Methods for Conversion